-Employers do not pay for the California Disability Insurance (DI) and Paid Family Leave (PFL) benefits.
-Both are funded by workers through the State Disability Insurance (SDI) deduction from worker’s paychecks.
-The EDD and employers work together to give California employees information about benefits available to them.
+California Disability Insurance (DI) and Paid Family Leave (PFL) benefits are funded by workers through the State Disability Insurance (SDI) deduction from worker’s paychecks.
+While employers do not pay for the DI or PFL benefits, they do have the following responsibilities.

 If you are an employer who hires independent contractors, please see Independent Contractor Reporting and California Independent Contractor Reporting FAQs for more information on reporting requirements.